alexsweeten/snacc/README.md

                                   calling bwt-disk before compression, may
                                   require separate libraries if not using
                                   default.
   -l, --log-type [html|md]        The output format for the report.
+Defaults
+                                  to html.
   --no-show                       If mode is html, use this flag to prevent
                                   automatically opening the log in the
                                   browser.